Searcher

 Cost

 BlockRazor's subscription plans are highly competitive in terms of pricing, and Searchers are allowed to send 0 gwei transactions to the Builder with the highest block production rate on BSC.
-Additionally, Searchers can subscribe to the private transaction stream provided by Scutum, and by executing backrun strategies, they can further expand the range of arbitrage opportunities.
+Additionally, Searchers can subscribe to the Private Mempool, and by executing backrun strategies, they can further expand the range of arbitrage opportunities.
 The profits generated from this can be used to subsidize the costs associated with the subscription plan.

 How to use BlockRazor Service